 Last week we asked you to talk someone out of pursuing the appearance-ideal in an extended role-play.
-This week we are going to do something a little different we would like each of you to briefly challenge "appearance-ideal" statements with a quick comeback.
+This week we are going to do something a little different-we would like each of you to briefly challenge "appearance-ideal" statements with a quick comeback.
 Your goal is simply to derail the negative body talk.
+You might do this by pointing out a cost of pursing the "appearance-ideal," or you might just end the negative body talk all together.